-“Uva ursi” means “bear’s grape” in Latin because bears enjoy eating the fruit of the plant.
+The words“Uva ursi” means “bear’s grape” in Latin because bears enjoy eating the fruit of the plant.

-Uva ursi is known for its uses with urinary tract disorders such as kidney and bladder infections.
+The amazing fruit is known for its uses with urinary tract disorders such as kidney and bladder infections.

 Why is Uva Ursi Beneficial for Soothing Dog Bladders?

 1. Uva Ursi Reduces Bacteria in the Urine

 In a high-acid urinary tract, the natural chemical compound becomes hydroquinone, an antiseptic and glucose.

 However, research shows crude plant extracts are more effective medicinally than isolated arbutin.